rmyers/vegas/README.rst

 On the strip my favorite Hotel in NY NY but the Monty Carlo is not a bad option.
 There is also the Vdara which has pretty cool looking 2 bedroom suites if you don't mind sharing a king with another dude.
 We can get 5 people in a hospitality suite so it would be about $230 a person.
+The other option at the Vdara is a King bed with a queen sleeper sofa, so 3 people could do one of those rooms too.

 =============  =====  ======  =====